Belgian truffles in your garden? Yes it’s possible

 On the side of Ciney, Nadine Colmant a won his bet to get truffles in his garden.
 If it took time, the work was well thought out.

 I’ve been in the game for 12 years.
 I did a test by chance.
-I thought with the land that contains a lot of limestone that I had in Belgium, I could have burgundy type truffles“, she explains to us.
+I thought with the land that contains a lot of limestone that I had in Belgium, I might have burgundy type truffles“, she explains to us.

 “He failed count six and a half years before having the first truffle.
 To have them, Iused truffle hazelnut trees.
 I planted trees and as they matured they developed the fungus.